 He said that Dense Air could also employ carrier aggregation with large channels in the 5GHz band on an unlicensed basis.

 Dense Air is a subsidiary of Airspan, which has deployed hundreds of thousands of LTE small cells on behalf of mobile carriers, including India’s Reliance Jio and Sprint in the US.
 Senior said that Airspan’s mass production and deployment of small cells means the cost per cell for Dense Air will be very low.

-“The technology building blocks of what we’re doing are completely proven in other network and what we’re doing here is turning them into to this concept of ‘neutral host’, which means you can put them anywhere and mobile operators can choose to use it or not use it – it’s their choice,” he said.
-“It enables them to, economically, fill holes in the network where if they just did it themselves it would be three or four times more expensive, and often the investment’s not worth it.”
+“The technology building blocks of what we’re doing has been proven by other networks.
+What we’re doing here is turning them into to this concept of ‘neutral host’, which means you can put them anywhere and mobile operators can choose to use it or not– it’s their choice,” he said.
+“It enables them to economically fill holes in the network where if they just did it themselves it would be three or four times more expensive, and often the investment’s not worth it.”

-The new licences for the 3.6GHz spectrum don’t kick in until March 2020 (although the ACMA said there will be arrangements for earlier access in some circumstances).
+The new licenses for the 3.6GHz spectrum don’t kick in until March 2020, although the ACMA said there will be arrangements for earlier access in some circumstances.